LaunchCodeEducation/skills-back-end-java/objectives/README.md

 - Explain the behavior of `==` with respect to objects in Java
 - Use the Single Responsibility Principle to create small, well-designed classes
 - Describe and implement the best practices for implementing `.equals` within a class
-- Describe and implement the best practices for implementing `.hashCode` within a class
+- Explain when `.hashCode` should be implemented within a class
+- Use IntelliJ's code generation tools to generate well-structured `.equals` and `.hashCode` methods

 ### Class 7